adsblol/website/content/en/docs/get-started/introduction.md

 ### [ADSB.im Image](../adsb-image)

-Recommended for new stations / easy.
+Easy: recommended for new stations running on dedicated hardware / Single Board Computers (SBCs).

-Simple to use ADSB Feeder Images for common Single Board Computers.
+Simple to use ADSB Feeder Images for common Single Board Computers like most of the Raspberry Pi family and many others.
+Web UI driven.
+Very limited technical skill required.

 ### [ADSB.lol Docker Toolkit](../docker)

-Recommended for new stations / expert.
+For technically versed users: recommended for new stations that won't be running on a dedicated SBC.

-Install, run and maintain a ADS-B / UAT / MLAT / ACARS / VDL2 / AIS feed client to a multitude of aggregators.
+Install, run, and maintain an ADS-B / UAT / MLAT / ACARS / VDL2 / AIS feed client to a multitude of aggregators.

 ### [Bare Metal](../bare-metal)

-Recommended for existing stations.
+For technically versed users: recommended for existing stations.

 If you already have an ADS-B station, you can add ADSB.lol as a feeder, this will not interfere with your existing setup.